lizschley/number_six/scripts/documentation/update_process.md

     - The goal is to automate this entire process.
 There should be NO manual updates at all!
     - Do the following in Step One to find the input data for updating production:
         1. Retrieve data in the normal way.
 The updated_at input key was created for production runs.
-           * Retrieve the records that were edited on development
+           * Retrieve the records that were edited on development.
+Use the run_as_prod script argument (may change)
            * Data with these keys should run, unchanged, on production: 'delete_paragraph_reference', 'delete_group_paragraph'.
 This will happen automatically whenever an association is deleted: output will be written to the <PROD_INPUT_JSON>  directory.
            * Real production updates should happen without manual intervention.
 The manual steps are only because we are writing new content.
         2. If you are confident, just assume the data is correct and move the file from <MANUAL_UPDATE_JSON>